 ✓ In VEGAS Pro, click Render As.
 The Render As window opens.

-In both VEGAS Pro and VEGAS Movie Studio Platinum, in the Formats pane, the only available options are MAGIX AVC/AAC MP4 or MAGIX HEVC/AAC MP4, because these are the only formats you can use for 360° footage.
+In VEGAS Pro, in the Formats pane, the only available options are MAGIX AVC/AAC MP4 or MAGIX HEVC/AAC MP4, because these are the only formats you can use for 360° footage.
 Choose the format you want.
 Then choose the template which matches your footage in the Templates pane.

 ✓ Click Render.
 VEGAS renders your 360° footage, suitable for sharing or uploading to a streaming service which can stream 360° video.